top of page

 §

 Back in the days before digitally generated art/design, I arrived on the scene in the Black Mountain Hills of Western South Dakota (preceding the arrival of Rocky Raccoon by approximately 15 years).
-I soon learned to appreciate additional tunes by the Fab Four, Doors, Santana and local favorites Rosewood and the Energy that was Tommy Bolin.
+I soon learned to appreciate additional tunes by the Fab Four, as well as the Doors, Santana and local favorites Rosewood and the Energy that was Tommy Bolin.
 Throughout my youth I practiced the delicate balance of music, baseball, and art with lots of camping, reading and magic thrown in to keep me out of trouble.

 Following high school I continued my education at South Dakota State (1972–74), University of Northern Colorado (BFA, Drawing & Painting, 1977) Parsons School of Design, (MA, Arts Education, 1985) and Rochester Institute of Technology (MFA, Graphic Design, 1989) with a brief interlude at La Poggerina, Figline Valdarno, Italy for instruction in old master’s painting techniques, marble sculpture and mountain climbing.